maneatsbible/maneatsbible.github.io/book.md

 ## Chapter 6: The Tower and the Tabernacle

-This is about technology.
+This is about technology and the beast system.
 It's about men who build skyscrapers, and starships.

 # Section 3: Prophecy